Tag Archive for: Home Staging for Resale

 For a comprehensive list of “Just Listed” pitfalls to avoid visit HomesSoldForMore.com.
 Find out more about my process and how the Sold for More™ team stands by the fact that “We Do Real Estate Right!”
 Some of the pitfalls to avoid are quite entertaining!
 Learn about showing feedback, radon testing, price reductions, photography, what color to paint your home, secure lockboxes vs combo lockboxes, professional brochures, and no open houses!

 In this real estate market, a vast majority of people will be selling a home before buying their next one.
 Unfortunately, contingent offers are not the answer to avoiding a double move (see my article on contingent offers).
-Whether you are selling a home in Grand Junction or relocating here with a home to sell out of state, here are five quick tips for seller success.

 Five Tips for Seller Success

-1. Hire an experienced agent that understands how to help guide you in preparing a home to be listed.
+1. Hire an experienced locally based agent that understands how to help guide you in preparing a home to be listed.
 This includes professional staging, color consultation, decluttering, and pre-packing.
 Best to follow the phrase “The way you live in a home is different than the way you sell a home.”

 2. It’s better to go on the market when you’re ready than just fast.
 If your agent is pushing to get your home listed ASAP, they view your home as another “Just Listed” commodity and don’t fully understand how to take advantage of the first impression period.